 Ipe is a tropical hardwood often used in outdoor decks and furniture because it’s so resilient to rain, insects, and weather changes.
-It’s special properties also mean that it lasts a long time.
+Its special properties also mean that it lasts a long time.
 However, there is a dark side to this wood, which is all too often still used in park and residential projects.
-Just a few Ipe trees are found per acre in dense, lush tropical forests, which means foresters must wreck havoc on the forest to extract and process those single old trees.
-Van Valkenburgh and others argue that there must be alternatives.
+Just a few ipe trees are found per acre in dense, lush tropical forests, which means foresters must wreck havoc on the forest to extract and process those single old trees.
+Van Valkenburgh and others argue there must be better alternatives.

 Why Black Locust?

-A research project by Michael Van Valkenburgh Associates’ interns found a plantation in Hungary producing a range of different quality Black Locust woods, including top quality woods.
-They found that Black Locust can “only be planted in marginal areas where Oak can’t be established.”
-In a smart move, a local forestry research organization and local wood producers aforested a massive area.
-Now, 8,500 hectares of dense Black Locust forests are being harvested in just one area there.
+A research project by Michael Van Valkenburgh Associates’ interns found a plantation in Hungary producing a range of different quality black locust woods, including top quality woods.
+They found that black locust can “only be planted in marginal areas where oak can’t be established.”
+In a smart move, a local forestry research organization and local wood producers afforested a massive area.
+Now, 8,500 hectares of dense black locust forests are being harvested in one area there.

-Black Locust has “high natural durability, is heavy and hard, but has a tricky kiln drying process,” said Noone.
+Black locust has “high natural durability, is heavy and hard, but has a tricky kiln drying process,” said Noone.
 It’s “not going to rot and is insect resistant.”
 Noone delved into the details of moisture content, and the process needed to achieve the desired content levels.
-There is a complex multi-step process that involves lettting the freshly cut wood air-dry to reduce moisture and then using a “dehumidifier kiln.”
-Noone said “the process is very strict,” and “dilligence is required on the part of the drier.”
+There is a complex multi-step process that involves letting the freshly cut wood air-dry to reduce moisture and then using a “dehumidifier kiln.”
+Noone said “the process is very strict,” and “diligence is required on the part of the drier.”
 There’s also a long lead time for landscape architects: 40-50 days until the wood can be used.
-But it’s worth it: Beyond the sustainability benefits, Black Locust is also cost-effective.
-In bulk, it’s $5.44 per square foot, while Ipe is more than $7 per square foot.
+But it’s worth it: Beyond the sustainability benefits, black locust is also cost-effective.
+In bulk, it’s $5.44 per square foot, while ipe is more than $7 per square foot.

 Building a Bridge in Brooklyn

-A new pedestrian bridge made entirely of Black Locust and designed to move people from neighborhoods in Brooklyn into Van Valkenburgh’s Brooklyn Bridge Park (see earlier post) is now taking shape.
+A new pedestrian bridge made entirely of black locust and designed to move people from neighborhoods in Brooklyn into Van Valkenburgh’s Brooklyn Bridge Park is now taking shape.
 Ted Zolli, HNTB, said in this case, “black locust is better than concrete in terms of its compression, strength, and flexibility” and an “incredibly viable structural material.”